cuong24/Restaurant-customer-frontend/README.md

 ### How to launch the service
 1. Run npm install
 2. Run docker-compose up --build command
+ * The service is using Nginx as web server and deployed in production mode.
  * IP for all URL calls, including URL to set webpage after deployed has to be checked and modified manually to make sure it is up-to-date.